Make a badge

-- write the section name in full - The Senior Section not SS, for example
+- write the section name in full - The Senior Section not TSS, for example

-- create a logo in the Online Print Centre if you need to make a local logo.
+- create a logo in the online design centre if you need to make a local logo.

 Please never use 'Girlguiding' without a local area name - this implies that a badge has been created on a national level and is an official badge.